Babmichel/babmichel.github.io/_tabs/research.md

 # Thesis
 > I am supervised by Dr Naya-Plasencia and Dr Derbez for "Optimizing cryptanalysis of symmetric primitives" with the funding of the ERC "SoBaSyC".\
 > My goal is to encode some informatic tools in order to optimize the cryptanalysis of current symmetric primitives!
-For now I am focusing my self on coding a MILP tool to found optimize differential Meet in the Middle attacks.
+For now I am focusing my self on coding a MILP tool to found optimize differential Meet in the Middle attacks. \
 > I also look at the use of precomputed hash tables to improve cryptanalysis.

 # Conferences and Spring School
-> ### Mar 10-14, FSE Spring school:
+> ### Mar 10-14, FSE Spring school, Roma :
 > I attended FSE Spring Shcool organized by CASA, Ruhr-Universität Bochum.
 With lessons about :
 > - Boolean Function by Anne Canteaut
 > - Linear and Differential Cryptanalysis by Tim Beyne